MonishRajkumar7/Covid-19-Case-Analysis-ML/README.md

 ## Overview
 This repository contains a machine learning project built in Google Colab to analyze COVID-19 patient data and predict patient state using a Random Forest model.
 It includes data preprocessing, model training, and evaluation, and serves as a complete academic and professional record

+## Dataset
+The dataset used in this project contains COVID-19 case-related information for trend analysis and visualization.

 ## Technologies Used
 - Python
 - Google Colab